State Heritage Register items are important to the people of NSW and alterations to them must be managed carefully.

 An Integrated Development Application (IDA) relates to activities or works that require both development consent and one or more other approvals.
 So, if you lodge a Development Application (DA) with a local council for development to a State Heritage Register item, that application will become an Integrated Development Application (IDA).
 This is unless heritage approval has already been obtained and provided as part of the DA, or an exemption applies.

-Refer to the Integrated Development Fact Sheet for more information about this process and the benefits.
+Refer to the Integrated Development page for more information about this process and the benefits.

 Use our pre-lodgement service